 Healthline has been making a huge number of calls across New Zealand.
 Healthline are responsible for calling everyone who’s required to be in self isolation, either because they’ve been in close contact with someone who has a confirmed COVID-19 case, or because they’ve recently travelled into New Zealand from overseas.

-Calls from Healthline can look like they’re coming from a different number to their advertised 0800 number (0800 611 116), but it’s important to note that Healthline will generally call you from (09) 302 0408.
-If you get a call from this number or another New Zealand land line number claiming to be from Healthline, it could be real even if the number doesn’t look familiar.
+Calls from Healthline can look like they’re coming from a different number to their advertised 0800 numbers (0800 611 116 or COVID Healthline on 0800 358 5453), but it’s important to note that Healthline will generally call you from (09) 302 0408 or (09) 306 8748.
+If you get a call from these numbers or another New Zealand land line number claiming to be from Healthline, it could be real even if the number doesn’t look familiar.

 When their call first connects, you might notice a short delay before you hear them speak.
 This happens because Helpline uses an automated phone system that checks for a real person answering the phone first to ensure it contacts as many people as possible.